-CWC 5's staff will be dedicated to all students making suitable progress and achieving a level of proficiency that enables them to be promoted to the next grade level.
-Staff will use assessments, which include NWEA data, and classroom observations to differentiate learning so that each child will make progress and reaches proficiency.
-The Student Support Team also will be available to offer tiered support for students who need support beyond classroom differentiation.
-However, there will be cases when students do not achieve the desired level of proficiency (academically, socially and/or emotionally) and should be retained at the same arade level.
-In such cases, school leaders will communicate with the child's parent or quardian in the spring to present information on the student's progress/proficiency in all areas and recommendations for retention.
-While family input will be an important part of the decision process, CWC LA will make the final determination on student retention.
-Parents will be informed in writing of the appeals process when the final decision to retain a student is made.
-The school will engage in a multi-month process to assess each student's situation and discuss any potential retention decision with parents.
-Documentation that allows the parents to provide input will be provided to parents in advance of a final decision.
-Parents will be informed that they may appeal CWC 5's decision to the Executive Director within ten (10) days of receiving the school's retention decision.
-The Executive Director will provide a final decision by June 30th of the year in which an appeal is received.
-The Executive Director's decision will be final.
+CWC Hollywood's staff is dedicated to all students making suitable progress and achieving a level of proficiency that enables them to be promoted to the next grade level.
+Staff uses assessments, which include NWEA data, and classroom observations to differentiate learning so that each child makes progress and reaches proficiency.
+The Student Support Team also is available to offer tiered support for students who need support beyond classroom differentiation.
+However, there are cases when students do not achieve the desired level of proficiency (academically, socially and/or emotionally) and should be retained at the same arade level.
+In such cases, school leaders communicate with the child's parent or quardian in the spring to present information on the student's progress/proficiency in all areas and recommendations for retention.
+While family input is an important part of the decision process, CWC LA makes the final determination on student retention.
+Parents are informed in writing of the appeals process when the final decision to retain a student is made.
+The school engages in a multi-month process to assess each student's situation and discuss any potential retention decision with parents.
+Documentation that allows the parents to provide input is provided to parents in advance of a final decision.
+Parents are informed in writing and in their primary language, if necessary, that they may appeal CWC Hollywood's decision to the Executive Director within ten (10) days of receiving the school's retention decision.
+The Executive Director provides a final decision by June 30th of the year in which an appeal is received.
+The Executive Director's decision is final.